Ameya Yokocho, almost always referred to simply as “Ameyoko”, is found in one of the most popular tourist destinations in Tokyo - Ueno!

 Niku no Ohyama’s menu is full of a variety of meaty goodies for you to try!
-This is one of Ueno’s more well-known shops and it’s likely you’ll encounter a line here, especially on the 29th of each month when they serve some of their dishes like curry or hamburg for just 290 yen!
-However, even on normal days it’s best to expect a small wait due to its popularity.
+This is one of Ueno’s more well-known shops and it’s likely you’ll encounter a line here, especially on the 29th of each month when they serve some of their dishes like curry or Hamburg steak for just 290 yen!
+However, even on normal days, it’s best to expect a small wait due to its popularity.

 While Niku no Ohyama has a restaurant inside, we opted to try the to-go food at the front of their shop.
 We tried their Ohyama Tokusei (deluxe) Menchi, which is a handmade breaded and fried ball of juicy ground meat and onion.
 And the best part?
 It’s only 200 yen and is one of their most popular items!

 - Address 6-13-2 Ueno, Taito-ku, Tokyo 1100005, Japan

 11:00 - 23:00 (L.O.22:00) from Monday through Saturday, 11:00 - 22:00 (L.O.21:00) on Sunday and National Holidays

 Everyone knows that tea is a must-try in Asia, and that matcha is a must-try while in Japan!
 Chano Kiminoen is here for you to do both of those things!

 Chano Kiminoen has many different Japanese teas for you to buy as well as matcha ice cream that you can have right there!
 For just 300 yen, you can get a matcha ice cream cone that will be the perfect dessert after enjoying all these foods in Ameyoko!

 Chano Kiminoen doesn’t stop at just tea either—they also sell teacups, teapots, as well as containers to hold your tea.
 Tea and other items specially made to be given as gifts are available for purchase at Chano Kiminoen.
 It’s a great place to relax and explore their shop while you’re in Ameyoko!